streetsidesoftware/cspell-dicts/generator-cspell-dicts/generators/app/templates/README.md

-# Cspell <%= friendlyName %> Dictionary
+# CSpell <%= friendlyName %> Dictionary

 <%= description %>

-This is a pre-built dictionary for use with cspell.
+This is a pre-built dictionary for use with CSpell.

 ## Installation

-Global Install and add to cspell global settings.
+Global Install and add to CSpell global settings.

 ```sh
 npm install -g <%= fullPackageName %>
 cspell link add <%= fullPackageName %>
 ```

-## Uninstall from cspell
+## Uninstall from CSpell

 ```sh
 cspell link remove <%= fullPackageName %>